 *This is a summary of the findings from a study conducted at the Rinaldi Dermatologic Clinic in Milan, Italy.
 Further information and details on this study are located in the link below*

 In a double-blind, randomized and placebo-controlled experiment, 100 men and women were separated into two groups: a placebo group and a treatment group.
 Participants in the treatment group took an oral spermidine supplement after their main meal once a day.
 This study specifically looked at the anagen phase of the hair growth cycle - the phase in which hair growth occurs.
 Treatment (spermidine supplementation) was administered over a span of 90 days, with an initial evaluation of hair growth at T0 (beginning of the study), T1 (3 months after the beginning of the study) and lastly T2 (6 months after the beginning of the study).
-The study found that the number of anagen hair bulbs increased in the spermidine-group by more than 50%, whereas the placebo group saw a 20% decrease in anagen hair bulbs.
+The study found that the number of anagen hair bulbs increased in the spermidine-group by more than 50%, whereas the placebo group saw a 20% decrease in anagen hair bulbs, demonstrating that spermidine and hair growth are linked.
 Furthermore, the spermidine-group also saw an increase in proliferation levels.
-The increase in proliferation can be directly attributed to a reduction of apoptosis in the follicular cells.
+The increase in proliferation can be directly attributed to a reduction of apoptosis in the follicular cells caused by spermidine.

-The precise pathway in which spermidine displays it’s beneficial effects on hair growth is not fully understood, but it has been shown that the gene expression-modulation effects of spermidine combined with its anti-inflammatory and anti-oxidative properties help promote hair growth and health.
-Spermidine’s proven role in benefiting human longevity can also be seen within the hair follicles, promoting healthier hair growth for longer periods of time.
+The precise pathway in which spermidine side effects display their benefits on hair growth is not fully understood, but it has been shown that the gene expression-modulation effects of spermidine combined with its anti-inflammatory and anti-oxidative properties help promote hair growth and health.
+Spermidine supplements’ proven role in benefiting human longevity can also be seen within the hair follicles, promoting healthier hair growth for longer periods of time.
 Even though the study was only active for 90 days, the beneficial effects within the hair growth were seen for up to 3 months after.
-This research demonstrates that oral supplementation of spermidine can have beneficial effects on human hair follicles and help treat hair disorders like telogen effluvium and patterned hair loss.
+This research demonstrates that oral supplementation of spermidine benefits hair and can have beneficial effects on human hair follicles and help treat hair disorders like telogen effluvium and patterned hair loss.

 A spermidine-based nutritional supplement prolongs the anagen phase of hair follicles in humans: a randomized, placebo-controlled, double-blind study Dermatol Pract Concept 2017;7(4):17-21.
 DOI: https://doi.org/10.5826/dpc.0704a05